FLN Frisia Luftverkehr

-FLN FRISIA-Luftverkehr GmbH Norddeich, usually shortened to FLN, is a small airline from Germany based in Norden, Lower Saxony, which was founded on 14 June 1969.
+FLN FRISIA-Luftverkehr GmbH Norddeich, doing business as Inselflieger (German: Islandflyer), is a small airline from Germany based in Norden, Lower Saxony, which was founded on 14 June 1969.

 Destinations

-As of November 2020, FLN operates scheduled flights between Norddeich and Juist, Harle and Wangerooge as well as on-demand charter flights to other East Frisian Islands.
+As of November 2020, FLN operated scheduled flights between Norddeich and Juist, Harle and Wangerooge as well as on-demand charter flights to other East Frisian Islands.

+In 2025, FLN announced it would terminate scheduled flights between Juist and Norddeich due to decreasing passenger numbers, which prefer to use the newly established express ferries.
+The airline subsequently also announced it would remove four aircraft from its fleet.

 Fleet

 As of June 2019, the FLN Frisia Luftverkehr fleet consisted of the following aircraft: